-EU Blue Card: requirements and application procedure in 2024
+EU Blue Card: requirements and registration procedure in 2025

 The EU Blue Card is a residence and work permit in one of the European countries for highly qualified workers.
 It can be issued by citizens of states that are not members of the union.
 The card makes the procedure of employment in Europe much easier for specialists.

-We have collected all useful information about the EU blue card and the features of its registration in 2024 in this article.
+We have collected all the useful information about the EU Blue Card, changes in legislation, and the features of its registration in 2025 in this article.

 What does the blue card allow?